Prox-C/Liebestraum/README.md

   </p>

 ## Credits
-This is made possible thanks to Ryi Snow for his amazing Java game development tutorial series on YouTube
+This is made possible thanks to <a href="https://youtube.com/@ryisnow?si=DcUHGmL28lRLZfkf">RyiSnow's</a> amazing Java game development tutorial series on YouTube.

-Also to kuan kuan
+Also to kuan kuan and kuan for the tilesets.